pslucas0212/Part-7-Provisioning-a-RHEL-8.3-VM-from-Satellite/README.md

 ![RHEL Insights](/images/sat106.png)

-On in the Inventory page, we see that our VM has been successfuly registered with Insights.
-In a future article we will look at how to automaticall push updates from the Insight page to a VM managed by Satellite.
+On the Inventory page, we see that our VM has been successfuly registered with Insights.
+In a future article we will look at how to automatically push updates from the Insight page to a VM managed by Satellite.

 ![Insights Inventory](/images/sat107.png)

+This concludes are series on provisioning VMs to VMWare from Satellite.
+This series gives you a small glimplse into the capabilites of Satellite.
+Satellite provides us with any easy way to curate content, provision new RHEL systems and patch/update RHEL systems for our RHEL environments across all deployment platforms on-prem and in the cloud.

 ## Insights Articles
 [Red Hat Insights: Predictive analytics for Red Hat Enterprise Linux](https://www.redhat.com/en/resources/insights-predictive-risk-analytics-datasheet)